DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/1/world4.md

 "But you're supposed to be naked when bathing?"

 "You're not wrong, but your appearance...
-Rinne, you're exactly like human, so it is embarrassing for me."
+Rinne, you look exactly like human, so it is embarrassing for me."

 "?"

 The girl only absent-mindedly titled her head.
-Being close to humans, and with features of fair skinned elves and angles, Rinne's skin is more white than that of other humans and is very charming.
+Being close to humans, and with features of fair skinned elves and angels, Rinne's skin is more white than that of other humans and is very charming.

 "Ah, yes, Kai, look.
 My wings are perfectly well hidden, right?"